Export all people to CSV

 Examples¶

-Export field values:
+Export list entries with field values:

-xaffinity field-value ls --field-id field-12345 --json | \
+xaffinity list export "My List" --json | \

-jq -r '.data.fieldValues[] | [.fieldId, .value, .entityId] | @csv'
+jq -r '.data.entries[] | [.id, .fields["Status"], .fields["Owner"]] | @csv'

 Export notes: